-Ph.D. students select their faculty advising (degree) committees by the end of the first semester in the program.
-Students and the advisors who sign the form are asked to meet annually or more; dissertators twice a year or more.
+Ph.D. students select their faculty advising (degree) committees by the end of the first year in the program.
+Students and the advisors who sign the Proposed Degree Committee form are asked to meet annually or more; dissertators (post–preliminary exam) twice a year or more.

 Doctoral students are expected to pass the final oral examination and deposit the dissertation no later than five years from the date of passing the preliminary examination.
 The oral examination is the oral defense of the completed dissertation.
 Full-time students generally complete the dissertation within two years of the preliminary examination.
 Part-time students may take longer.

 Doctoral degree students who have been absent for ten or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.

 These resources may be helpful in addressing your concerns:

 - Hostile and Intimidating Behavior Policies and Procedures

 - Dean of Students Office (for all students to seek grievance assistance and support)